brunorijsman/rift-python/doc/positive-disaggregation-feature-guide.md

 +-----------+------------+------+--------+--------+----------+----------+
 </pre>

-## Positive disaggregation within a pod
+## Breaking a link to trigger positive disaggregation within a pod

 First we break the link between leaf-1-1 and spine-1-1 as shown in figure 2 below, which triggers positive disaggregation in pod-1.